saipooji/BookQuick/README.md

 1. Clone or download the project.
 2. Open `index.html` in a web browser.
 3. View available services and book an appointment using the form.
+4. In Step 2 ,due to seciruty restrictions on web page we cant get services list in data.json so we http protocol instead of file protocol so that it has no restrictions on the web page

 ## Future Improvements
 - Implement server-side handling to store appointments persistently.